Rare Special Editions available from ACC Art Books – More Information

 111 Museums in Paris That You Shouldn’t Miss highlights destinations, both well-known and obscure, where you will discover new treasures throughout this magnificent city.

 What does Swansea and Gower mean to you?
 Is it a place of learning?
 A hub of industry?
 A city of sporting excellence?
 Or perhaps, a gateway to exploration and adventure?
 Do you picture endless days on pristine beaches, leisurely walks along rugged clifftops or a vibrant cultural tapestry?
-Swansea and Gower weave all these facets together, offering a captivating mosaic of experiences.
+Swansea and Gower in Wales weave all these facets together, offering a captivating mosaic of experiences.

 Meet sporting legends and trailblazing women who defied societal norms in an era dominated by men.
 Venture into the world of Ancient Egyptians, unravelling their lives – and deaths.
 Marvel at the grandeur of Norman lords’ ambitious creations and the fripperies of Victorian industrialists.
 Indulge your palate with the savoury allure of lamb raised on Atlantic salt meadows.
 Feel the adrenaline rush as you hurtle downhill on a mountain board, crocodiles snap food from your grip, or you ride a wave.